HackCommander/hackcommander.github.io/_posts/2024-03-31-vulnyx-hackingstation.md

 ?>
 ```

 we can see that **the product parameter is passed without sanitization to an [exec](https://www.php.net/manual/en/function.exec.php) PHP function**, so there is a command injection.
-It is not recommended to use functions to execute system commands, and if there is no other option, it is mandatory to validate or sanitize the input before passing it to the function.

 For example, when we send the payload

 {% include codeHeader.html %}
 ```html
 Liferay
 ```

-payload, what is being executed in the backend is the command
+the backend executes the following command

 {% include codeHeader.html %}
 ```console